Pennsylvania One Health Consortium

 Hooman Rashidi, MD, MS, FCAP

-Associate Dean of AI in Medicine; Professor & Endowed Chair of Lombardi-Shinozuka Experimental Pathology Research, University of Pittsburgh School of Medicine; Executive Vice Chair of Computational Pathology & Informatics, UPMC; Executive Director, CPACE
+Associate Dean of AI in Medicine, Professor & Endowed Chair of Lombardi-Shinozuka Experimental Pathology Research, University of Pittsburgh School of Medicine; Executive Vice Chair of Computational Pathology & Informatics, UPMC; Executive Director, CPACE

 Dr. Rashidi is the Associate Dean of AI in Medicine, Professor and Endowed Chair of Lombardi-Shinozuka Experimental Pathology Research, Executive Director of the Computational Pathology & AI Center of Excellence (CPACE), and Executive Vice Chair of the Computational Pathology & Informatics Division at UPMC.
 He focuses on advancing AI- and ML-driven solutions across clinical care, research, and education, and is the inventor and developer of numerous AI products being licensed or in the process of licensing by multiple organizations, including MILO, STNG, Pitt-GPT-plus, WSI-Genie, Auto-Pix-AI, Script-IQ, and Edit-Tron, among others.
 He also developed Cleveland Clinic’s AI course and Pitt’s newest no-code interactive AI program, Pitt-AI-cademy.
 Internationally recognized for his contributions, he has held senior editorial roles in leading pathology and informatics journals, delivered invited lectures worldwide, authored influential AI original manuscripts and review series, and served in key national leadership and committee roles shaping the future of AI and digital medicine.